Table of Contents

 There was once a time when I thought non-fungible tokens were mushroom-based dog biscuits.
 Nowadays, with a year working in crypto, their definition is slightly clearer to me, but I still have my doubts about how they look and why they’re so ridiculously expensive.
-For example, why would anyone pay US$130,000 for a jpg of this weird creep that has a frostbitten penis dangling off what seems like its face?

 For the “art”?
 Don’t even try.
 For the “community”?
 I think not.
 Unless community refers to a group of anonymous weirdos on Twitter Broadcast (who will probably never meet each other in real life) grunting and moaning at each other in apparent “goblin” lingo, trying to determine who are the “serious investors”.